This post may contain affiliate links. For more information, please see our affiliate policy.

 Can’t get enough mint and chocolate?
 You’re not alone.
-Try No Bake Oreo Mint Truffles or Mint Brownies, then wash everything down with a cool vintage Grasshopper cocktail.
+Try our No Bake Oreo Mint Truffles then wash everything down with a cool vintage Grasshopper cocktail.
 Other award-winning holiday candy recipes are only a click away.

 Making homemade Peppermint Bark for a school’s worth of teachers and coaches?
 Click and slide the number next to “servings” on the recipe card below to adjust the ingredients to match how many you’re feeding—the recipe does the math for you, it’s that easy.